That Awkward Personal Branding – Improving your LinkedIn Profile

 Over the last little while, I’ve had quite a few people ask me for help with their LinkedIn profiles.
 They have asked where to start, what to do and what to say.
 The exchange generally starts with their reluctance to include a photo and is followed by a hesitation to post projects or examples of their work.
 As for the summary statement, well that conversation is usually a real treat, complete with bashful looks and sometimes real resistance.

-Our resumes are generally discreet documents.
-They are shared with potential employers and human resources employees but you don’t post them for just anyone to look at.
-At least we didn’t use to.
+In the past, resumes were generally discreet documents.
+They were shared with potential employers and human resources employees but they weren’t posted for just anyone to look at.
 Now we have LinkedIn and it can provide far more information about us than any resume ever has.
 What’s more, potential employers are eating it up.
 In fact, HR professionals will often look at your LinkedIn profile before they even consider looking at your resume.

 It’s also where colleagues go to find you.
 Unlike Facebook, there’s no awkward role confusion.
 I don’t generally want to talk about my weekend away with my LinkedIn contacts or my latest project with my nieces.
 So, when people ask for help with their LinkedIn sites, they are generally looking for the public relations support that used to be the purview celebrities.